MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-ruby.md

 The **Azure_sdk** rollup gem has the following 3 profiles:

+- **V2020-09-01-hybrid**: Profile built for Azure Stack Hub.
+Use this profile for all the latest versions of services available in Azure Stack Hub version 2102 or later.
 - **V2019_03_01_Hybrid**: Profile built for Azure Stack Hub.
 Use this profile for all the latest versions of services available in Azure Stack Hub version 1904 or later.
-- **V2017_03_09**: Profile built for Azure Stack Hub.
-Use this profile for services to be most compatible with Azure Stack Hub version 1808 or earlier.
 - **Latest**: Profile consists of the latest versions of all services.
 Use the latest versions of all the services.

 For more info on Azure Stack Hub and API profiles, see the [Summary of API profiles](azure-stack-version-profiles.md#summary-of-api-profiles).